-Here’s about how much you can anticipate to be responsible for when you’re buying a ductless mini-split.
+Here’s about how much you can anticipate to spend when you’re installing a ductless mini-split.

 • Installing a concrete area for the outdoor condenser, $75–$300.